SHUBHAMspy/react-learning/readme.md

 - Component Instance
 - JSX

-**React Element**: A React element is a plain Javascript object which represents or describes a HTML element, which is created by React.createElement.
-Not only a react element represents or describes a HTML element but also a react element tree decribes a component instance.
+**React Element**: A React element is the smallest building blocks of React Apps.
+It is basically a plain JavaScript object which represents or describes a HTML element, which is created by React.createElement.
+Not only a react element represents or describes a HTML element but also a react element tree describes a component instance.
+Creating a React Element is cheap compared to creating a Dom Element.

-**React Component**: A Component is a class or a function that takes input as props and returns/outputs an element tree.
+**React Component**: Components are the building blocks of any React app.A Component is a class or a function that takes input as props and returns/outputs an element tree.
 If it is a function the output is the return value of the function.
 If it is a class the output is the return value of the render() method.

 **Component Instance**: React creates instance of a component to keep track of the component after the react element describes the component or the element tree has been created.
 Each component has its state and lifecycle through which it goes.

-### React and React DOM
+### React and React Dom
 If we want to render something in plain HTML it would be like this

   `<h1>Introduction to React</h1>`

-But if we want to do the samething in React then we first need to create a react element of type h1 with content or children as 'Introduction to React' which will eventually spit out the heading onto the webpage.
+But if we want to do the same thing in React then we first need to create a react element of type h1 with content or children as 'Introduction to React' which will eventually spit out the heading onto the webpage.
 For this React provides us a method called `React.createElement`.Using this method we can create react elements of any type.

   `const App = React.createElement('h1', null, 'Introduction to React')`

-we need to somehow tell React to take this react element App and display it on the webpage using DOM.
+we need to somehow tell React to take this react element App and display it on the webpage using Dom.
 And the way we do that is we say

-  `ReactDOM.render(App,document.getElementById('root'))`
+  `ReactDom.render(App,document.getElementById('root'))`

-render([what],[where]) method takes two arguments, the second argument is the target or the container DOM node, the purpose of this is to serve as mount point to hold our element or the root container.
+render([what],[where]) method takes two arguments, the second argument is the target or the container Dom node, the purpose of this is to serve as mount point to hold our element or the root container.

-> Note: ReactDOM is a different library, which was a part of React but it was removed to promote it's  component driven ideology to compose reusable components together to form UI and to promote its platform independency i.e regardless of the environment or platform react can be used to compose components.
+> Note: ReactDom is a different library, which was a part of React but it was removed to promote it's  component driven ideology to compose reusable components together to form UI and to promote its platform independency i.e regardless of the environment or platform react can be used to compose components.

 So, React knows how to create components as well as to compose them.
-Whereas, react-dom is a renderer package which handles the DOM part of react and is responsible for making changes in the environment to render the UI on the corresponding platform.
+Whereas, react-Dom is a renderer package which handles the Dom part of react and is responsible for making changes in the environment to render the UI on the corresponding platform.

-**JSX**: JSX is Javascript Syntax Extention it is nothing but extension to Javasript but not exactly a Javascript code.
+**JSX**: JSX is JavaScript Syntax Extension it is nothing but extension to JavaScript but not exactly a JavaScript code.
 It gets compiled/ transpiled during the build process to React.createElement calls which is a valid JS that our browser can understand.
 It replaces the need of using React.createElement() method  by providing a more concise and declarative syntax.
-Since HTML style of DOM element creation is much more expressive,concise and declarative.
-So, JSX let's us use the same HTML like syntax inside our javascript code i.e in a declarative manner which will eventually produce DOM nodes on the webpage.
+Since HTML style of Dom element creation is much more expressive,concise and declarative.
+So, JSX let's us use the same HTML like syntax inside our JavaScript code i.e in a declarative manner which will eventually produce Dom nodes on the webpage.

+>Note : Any JavaScript coding that needs to be evaluated must be kept in {} .
+But we don't need to use {} for strings

 `const App = <h1>Introduction to React</h1>`